NeuroDesk/neurocommand/README.md

 # Use in module system LMOD
 add the module folder path to $MODULEPATH

-# Manual acivation and deactivation (in case module system is not available).
+# Manual activation and deactivation (in case module system is not available).
 This will add the paths to the .bashrc
 ## activate
 ```
 source activate_minc_1p9p16_visual_20181022.simg.sh